sinclairzx81/typebox/readme.md

 ```

-For more information on AJV, refer to the website located [here](https://ajv.js.org/guide/getting-started.html).
+Please refer the official AJV [documentation](https://ajv.js.org/guide/getting-started.html) for more information on using this validator.